Satisfying, creamy, comforting, flavorful, whole wheat, and lightened up! Makes great leftovers for the week.

 - Bake for 25-30 minutes or until bubbly on the sides.
 Serve with a sprinkle of parsley on top.
 Leftovers keep well in the refrigerator for 5-7 days.

-- Make ahead tip: Great freezer recipe!
+- Freezing Instructions: Great freezer recipe!
 Prepare the recipe through step 5, cover tightly, and freeze for up to 3 months.
 Thaw overnight in the refrigerator, bring to room temperature, and continue with step 6.
 Or prepare the dish in full and freeze up to 3 months.
 Thaw overnight in the refrigerator, bring to room temperature, and bake at 350°F (177°C) for 20 minutes or until warmed through.

 My dinner recipe archive is growing!